5 Helpful Tips To Do Fasting When Breastfeeding

 Image: Shutterstock

 Breastfeeding can leave you thirsty.
 So, make sure you are getting enough fluids.
-This is important especially during summer months to avoid dehydration.
+This is especially important during summer months to avoid dehydration when breastfeeding.
 If you can’t drink water while fasting, make sure to drink enough of it before and after your fasting period.

 Sharon Tjaden-Burkes, a mother of two, exercised and ate a calorie-restricted diet after childbirth but didn’t lose much weight.
 Then, around 13 months postpartum, she learned about intermittent fasting (IM fasting) from one of her friends.
 From about 14 months postpartum, she started following the IM fasting.